urbit/docs/docs/hall/new-gall.md

   ==
 ```

 ### Updating state & query results

-Our app can get queried!
+Our app can be queried!
 If they're interested enough, they'll want to receive updates on that whenever relevant state changes.
 First, let's see how state changes happen.
 We still have regular old `++poke` arms, let's use that to prompt our application to change its state.

 ```
 ++  poke-loob                                           :>  regular old poke